 Physics & Astronomy Departmental News

-Five Students Presented Their Research at the American Astronomical Society Winter Meeting
+Two Students Presented Their Research at the American Astronomical Society Winter Meeting

 Butler physics and astronomy students added to their growing list of telescopes to use at the end of 2015.
 First, in mid-October the Jacobus Kapteyn (1 meter) Telescope located in the Canary Islands had its refurbishment complete.
 As part of the SARA telescope consortium Butler faculty and students will have several nights per year of access to this telescope.
 Second, late last fall the 1-meter telescope at Holcomb Observatory and Planetarium saw the final touches of its $400,000 refurbishment completed.
 This brings the total number of research telescopes accessible by the department to four.
 The other telescopes already in use by the department located are at Kitt Peak, Arizona and Cerro Tololo, Chile.